 - E. Deficiencies.
 If a Compliance Audit shows material deficiencies in a Certified Company's conformity with the Certification Standards, the Audit Committee shall forward the Compliance Audit to the Remediation Committee for remedial action. - 8.6 Limited Compliance Audits of Certified Companies.
 A Limited Compliance Audit may be performed at any time, at the direction of the Remediation Committee to verify compliance with a Remediation Agreement or to investigate a third-party allegation of nonconformity with the Certification Standards as provided in Article IX of this Governance Document.
 The scope of a Limited Compliance Audit shall be restricted to the terms of the Remediation Agreement or the allegation.
 If the Audit is based on a third-party allegation, the Auditor may contact such other individuals who may have knowledge of the facts and circumstances surrounding the allegation.
 Limited Compliance Audits shall be performed by an Auditor contracted by RMAI and whose costs, except travel and lodging, will be paid by RMAI.
 Any travel and lodging expenses associated with a Limited Compliance Audit shall be paid by the Certified Company being audited.
-It is the Certified Company's responsibility to bring together into one location all applicable representatives, documents, and information that are needed to verify conformance with company policies, procedures, processes, etc. that the Auditor will need in order to complete the Limited Compliance Audit.
+It is the Certified Company's responsibility to bring together into one location all applicable representatives,

-- 8.7 Audit of Certified Individuals.
+- documents, and information that are needed to verify conformance with company policies, procedures, processes, etc. that the Auditor will need in order to complete the Limited Compliance Audit. - 8.7 Audit of Certified Individuals.
 The audit of Certified Individuals shall be conducted by RMAI staff or as otherwise determined by the Council. - 8.8 Audit Review Manual.
 The Auditor, the Council, and applicable Committees of the Council shall use the Audit Review Manual (see Appendix E) as may be amended from time-to-time by the Council as a guide for determining certification approvals, denials, or remedial action based on conformity with the Certification Standards. - 8.9 Amending Audit Procedures.
-The Audit Committee shall submit requests for changes to this article and the Audit Review Manual to the Standards Committee for consideration in the next annual review of the Certification Program.
+The Audit Committee shall follow the same process established in section 5.7 of this Governance Document for the review and approval of any new or updated Audit Procedures.